Deanfost/journal/README.md

 Ensure that Docker and Docker Compose are installed on your machine.
 Run `docker compose up` in the root of the project to start the container on localhost:5432.

 ## Tests
+The backend includes both load test and unit test suites.

+### Unit Tests
 To test the backend, run `npm test` within `/express`.
 All tests take place on db "db_test".

+### Load Tests
+Load testing utilizes the Artillery package.
+First install artillery globally with `npm i -g artillery`.
+Then run a test suite in `/express/test` with `artillery run path/to/script.yml`.